roatanrich/andrew-learn/README.md

 ### think about nouns

 ### learn how to link databricks with github
+put this in gpt: "show how to connect databricks with github"

 # Here is some markdown examples for you Rooster